SimCmngs/PasswordManager-Implementation/README.md

 ---

 ### 2️⃣ Installation/Configuration:
 I then performed the installation remotely using both `TeamViewer` and `Zoom`.
-With TeamViewer, I could control the client's laptop and `Android` smartphone remotely, configuring settings for a more user-friendly experience.
+With TeamViewer, I could control the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.

 Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
 Providing timely responses to their requests and questions.